 Hilary saw the pirate with the telescope.

 There are at least two potential locations that the PP with the telescope could be adjoined.
-If the PP is adjoined to the N-bar headed by pirate, then it’s part of the NP.
-(Notice that the whole NP the pirate with the telescope could be replaced by the pronoun her.)
+If the PP is adjoined to the N-bar headed by pirate, then it’s part of the DP.
+(Notice that the whole DP the pirate with the telescope could be replaced by the pronoun her or him.)
 In this scenario, the pirate is holding a telescope, and Hilary sees that pirate.

 This single string of words has two distinct meanings, which arise from two different grammatical ways of combining the words in the sentence.
 This is known as structural ambiguity or syntactic ambiguity.